MouseLand/cellpose/README.md

 ![gui screenshot](https://www.cellpose.org/static/images/cellpose_gui.png)

+Mxnet is no longer supported in cellpose.
+To use mxnet, please use v1.0.2.

 ### UPDATE v1.0 (Jan 2022)

 Cellpose has been relatively stable for a while now.
 Small bugs will continue to be fixed, but we are now releasing a reference 1.0 version.
 Larger updates to Cellpose will go towards a new 2.0 candidate version to be released soon.